 - Centre for Chronic Disease and Ageing

 - Centre for Vulnerable Children and Families

-    The School has an active and growing research base.
-Psychology performed

-    well in REF2014.
-Our current performance and continued investment in the

-    discipline will lead to even better performance in REF2021 and beyond.
-The

-    University is currently rated TEF silver, reflecting our excellent teaching

-    and learning, and we have realistic aspirations to achieve a TEF rating of

-    ‘gold’ in any forthcoming subject TEF.
+The school has an active and growing research base.
+We performed well in REF2021, particularly with regard to the ‘research environment’.
+The University is currently rated TEF silver, reflecting our excellent teaching and learning, and we have realistic aspirations to achieve a TEF rating of ‘gold’ in any forthcoming assessment exercise.

-    We are looking to recruit individuals with a strong and developing track

-    record of research who, at the same time, are able to demonstrate commitment

-    to teaching excellence and innovation.
-Candidates would be expected to have

-    a PhD and a developing profile of international-quality publications,

-    together with appropriate experience of teaching in the HE sector for this

-    level.
+We are looking to recruit an individual with a strong and developing track record of research who, at the same time, can demonstrate commitment to teaching excellence and innovation.
+We actively sustain and promote a collegiate atmosphere that is underpinned by equality, diversity, and inclusion.
+Candidates would be expected to have a PhD and a developing profile of international-quality publications, together with appropriate experience of teaching in the HE sectors for this level.

-    We aim to be an equal opportunities employer and welcome applications from

-    all sections of the community.
+We aim to be an equal opportunities employer and welcome applications from all sections of the community.

 For an informal discussion about the post please contact Dr Charlotte Jeavons (Interim Head of School); email: C.Jeavons@greenwich.ac.uk